 The CDS is well-known for its work in the area of the sociology of disability, disability politics and policy, disability law and human rights, inclusive design (transport systems and assistive technologies) and Deaf Studies.

 In addition to being a world-leader in its research field, the CDS is a centre-of-excellence in teaching.
 Colleagues teach modules in Disability Studies across several undergraduate programmes.
 At the postgraduate level, the CDS runs a well-known Masters in Disability Studies, which over the years has been taken by many important disability activists, policy-influencers and academics from around the world.
 CDS colleagues supervise PhDs in Disability Studies and welcome applicants interested in undertaking interdisciplinary work in this area.

-The CDS is led by Professor Anna Lawson from the School of Law (Joint Director) and Dr Angharad Beckett from the School of Sociology and Social Policy (Joint Director).
+The CDS is led by Professor Anna Lawson from the School of Law (Joint Director) and Professor Angharad Beckett from the School of Sociology and Social Policy (Joint Director).
 This collaboration underlines the interdisciplinary character of the Centre.

 A Disability Research Unit (DRU) was originally established at Leeds in 1990 within the School of Sociology and Social Policy as a research unit for the British Council of Disabled People (BCODP) – subsequently the United Kingdom Disabled People’s Council (UKDPC).
 Initial research activity focused on institutional discrimination and on building a case for anti-discriminatory legislation in Britain.

 The DRU was formally established within the University in 1994, under the direction of Colin Barnes (now Emeritus Professor of Disability Studies).
 The Unit expanded, attracting PhD students and researchers involved with a wide variety of disability-related research projects.
 Much of this early work was concerned with British policy issues, with the role of disabled people’s organisations in policy and service development, and with developing a greater theoretical and methodological understanding of the social model of disability.